Gtech Community Stadium in Brentford, home of Brentford FC

 The stadium opened in September 2020, initially behind closed doors due to COVID-19 restrictions.
 Brentford won promotion to the Premier League in 2021, meaning top-flight football arrived at the Gtech before fans had fully experienced the new venue.
 When supporters finally filled the stadium, the atmosphere exceeded expectations.

-Under Thomas Frank, Brentford established themselves in the Premier League, finishing mid-table and qualifying for Europe.
+Under Danish coach Thomas Frank (head coach from 2018), Brentford established themselves in the Premier League with mid-table finishes including the 2022/23 season that produced European qualification for the first time in modern club history (the Conference League play-off round).
 The Gtech became known as one of the division's most intimidating venues for its size, with the steep stands and passionate support creating an environment that troubled even the biggest clubs.
-The stadium represents the club's data-driven, community-focused approach to football.

 Tickets & Tours